 Kareem Alston joined the New York Foundation in 2016.
-Before he managed the foundation's communications, which includes producing original written and video content as well as administrating the New York Foundation’s website, Mr. Alston was the Program Coordinator at Stanford University's Institute for Diversity in the Arts, where he received both his bachelor's degree in African & African American studies and his master's degree in African studies.
+Before he managed the foundation's communications, which includes directing and editing original video content, preparing materials for the board, managing and editing the New York Foundation’s website, and curating content for social media, Mr. Alston was the Program Coordinator at Stanford University's Institute for Diversity in the Arts, where he received both his bachelor's degree in African & African American Studies and his master's degree in African Studies.
+Much of his work has dealt with culturally relevant pedagogies, integrating arts and activism with educational programming.
 Mr. Alston continues to do freelance video editing and documentary research with production companies in New York City.
 As a native New Yorker having lived in both Harlem and Washington Heights, he could not be more thrilled to be back in the city.

 Edna Iriarte came to the New York Foundation in 2009.
 As part of the program team, she evaluates grants, conducts site visits, writes recommendations for board review, and provides on-going support to community organizing and advocacy organizations.
 She manages the Summer Internship in Community Organizing program and represents the Foundation in the Fund for New Citizens and the New York City Youth Funders group.
 Edna’s philanthropic experience began with an internship in 1994 at the Norman Foundation.
 Later, at the New World Foundation, she played an important role in launching the Phoenix Fund for Workers and Communities and in developing an apprenticeship model for program associates.
 As a program officer with the Jessie Smith Noyes Foundation, she managed a portfolio of organizing groups dedicated to protect New York City’s environment and the health of its residents.
 In addition to her work in philanthropy, Edna conducted research informing the creation of La Fuente, a labor and community partnership that promoted immigrants’ and workers’ rights.
 Edna earned a master’s degree in urban planning from the Robert F. Wagner Graduate School of Public Service at New York University.
 She completed her bachelor’s degree in Spanish and Italian at Queens College of the City University of New York.
 The daughter of immigrant parents and originally from New York City’s Lower East Side, she lives with her compañero and her son in Jackson Heights, Queens.